google/grr-doc/docs/installing-grr-server/from-source.md

 # Installing from source

-Here's how to install GRR for development:
+Here's how to install GRR for development (from github HEAD):

 First, install the prerequisites: